-Canada Economy and jobs
+Canada Economy and Jobs

 Canada boasts one of the world’s largest economies, with a GDP of around $2.14 trillion USD as of 2023.
 The economy thrives on international trade, with exports and imports each constituting roughly one-third of the GDP.
 The leading industries include real estate, mining, and manufacturing.

-Canada's Economy and Job Market
+Canada Economy and Jobs Market

 Current Economic Trends